Tech at bedtime: Do electronic media devices cause sleep problems in children?

 A blackout rule can be hard to follow — especially if you have a child who needs to do homework on a computer.

-But whether you’re concerned about a mobile phone, tablet, or PC, you should be able to find a blue light filter for it.
-In many cases, filters are applications that reset the color spectrum emitted by your screen.
-But some vendors also sell physical films that you can place on top of a screen.
+Some filters are applications that reset the color spectrum emitted by your screen.
+But there are also physical films that you can place on top of a screen.
 Unfortunately, there is no certification to ensure that a commercial filter is effective, so your best bet is to try one out and see how it makes you feel.

-In laboratory experiments, volunteers who wore blue light shield eyewear for two hours before bedtime experienced higher melatonin secretion, greater drowsiness, shorter delays when trying to fall asleep (Ayaki et al 2016).
+What evidence exists in favor of using blue light filters?
+Surprisingly, there isn’t enough research to decide the question, not even for adults (Singh et al 2023).
+But in one experiment, volunteers who wore blue light shield eyewear for two hours before bedtime experienced higher melatonin secretion, greater drowsiness, shorter delays when trying to fall asleep (Ayaki et al 2016).

 More tips for handling sleep problems in children